43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

-Young received a BA in psychology from Boston College, an EdM in human development and psychology from Harvard University, and a PhD in developmental and educational psychology from Boston College.
+Before joining EDC, Young taught preschool.
+She received a BA in psychology from Boston College, an EdM in human development and psychology from Harvard University, and a PhD in applied developmental and educational psychology from Boston College.